Bluegrams/MiniAppManager/README.md

 * Automatically stores app's location, size and window state
 * Simple 'About' box showing assembly information, project's website and icon...
 * 'About' box supports switching of app's language
+* (new in v.0.2) automatically check for new updates

 ## How it works
 1. Add the nuget package for [WPF](https://www.nuget.org/packages/MiniAppManager.WPF) or [WinForms](https://www.nuget.org/packages/MiniAppManager.WinForms/) to your project.